pantheon-systems/documentation/source/_docs/guides/drupal-8-commerce.md

 ## Conclusion

 What you do next is up to you and your needs.
-Remember that you're now using composer to manage modules and dependencies for your site.
+Remember that you're now using Composer to manage core, modules, and dependencies for your site.
 Consider reading our [Composer Fundamentals and Workflows](/docs/composer) doc for more information.

 ##See Also